Javascript is not enabled.

 Source: CDC

-The cancer can occur in anyone at any age; however, cigarette smoking is the top risk factor and is linked to about 80 to 90 percent of lung cancer deaths, and most people diagnosed with the disease are age 65 or older.
+It can occur in anyone at any age.
+But cigarette smoking is the top risk factor and is linked to about 80 to 90 percent of lung cancer deaths, and most people diagnosed with the disease are 65 or older.

 What makes lung cancer especially tricky is that it’s often symptomless until it’s at an advanced stage, when it’s harder to treat.
-Karam-Hage says that in large-scale trials, early detection can lead to a 20 to 25 percent improvement in survival rates, resulting in fewer deaths from lung cancer.
+Karam Hage says that in large-scale trials, early detection can lead to a 20 to 25 percent improvement in survival rates, resulting in fewer deaths from this cancer.

-The American Cancer Society’s Smith says that while lung cancer cases and deaths continue to drop due to fewer people smoking and advances in treatment, “we still have to do better,” and that the update in the guidelines “is a step in the right direction.”
-About 19 million Americans would benefit from an annual lung cancer screening, based on the latest recommendations.
+The ACS’s Smith says that while lung cancer cases and deaths continue to drop due to fewer people smoking and advances in treatment, “we still have to do better.”
+The update in the guidelines “is a step in the right direction,” he adds.

 Eligible?
 Talk to your doctor

-If you now fall into the population eligible for a lung cancer screening based on these new recommendations, start by speaking with your primary care physician, Karam-Hage says — even if it’s been a long time since you smoked.
+If you’re eligible for lung cancer screening, start by speaking with your primary care physician, Karam Hage says — even if it’s been a long time since you smoked.

-A low-dose CT scan is a noninvasive test where you lie down and hold your breath while being moved through a doughnut-shaped X-ray machine, according to the Centers for Disease Control and Prevention.
-The scan takes several X-ray images of the lungs and can help to identify possible abnormalities in the lung tissue.
+A low-dose CT scan is a noninvasive test where you lie down and hold your breath while being moved through a doughnut-shaped X-ray machine, according to the U.S. Centers for Disease Control and Prevention (CDC).
+The scan takes several X-ray images of the lungs and can help identify possible abnormalities in the lung tissue.

-There are some potential risks with this screening, including the possibility of false positives, which can lead to more scans or invasive procedures, Karam-Hage says.
-According to the American Lung Association about 12 to 14 percent of lung cancer screening scans will have a false positive, about the same rate as with mammograms.
+There are some potential risks with this screening, including the possibility of false positives, which can lead to more scans or invasive procedures, Karam Hage says.
+About 12 to 14 percent of lung cancer screening scans will have a false positive, about the same rate as with mammograms, according to the American Lung Association.

 Unlock Access to AARP Members Edition